lohani2280/mdanalysis/Installing-from-source.md

+MDAnalysis is *open source* and you can always build and install the package from source.
+This gives you the flexibility to use either the latest releases or, if you like living on the cutting edge, you can also use the current [development version of the code](DevelopmentBranch).
+This page contains notes on how to install from source.

+For alternative ways to install MDAnalysis, see the page [Install](Install).

 ## Installing from source ##
 **MDAnalysis** is also distributed in source form.
 In order to build the library some C code needs to be compiled.
 Thus you will need
   * python (>=2.6)